 The most important thing to do to keep your lungs healthy is to look after them.
 Smoking will affect your ability to undertake physical activity and reach your true potential.
 If you quit smoking, you are likely to be able to exercise for longer as early as two weeks after your last cigarette.
 The ELF factsheet on ‘Smoking and the lungs’ can provide more information on this topic.

 Can exercise cause any problems with the lungs?

 People who follow high-intensity training regimes, or who regularly train in certain environments, may be at risk of developing exercise-induced asthma, or a condition known as bronchial hyperresponsiveness in which the airways become blocked after exercise.
 If take bronchodilators, you should normally take these 10 minutes before you exercise to prevent exercise-induced bronchoconstriction.
 Your doctor can give you advice on this.

-Scientists believe this is caused by harmful substances in the environment in which they are training, such as chlorine in a swimming pool, or cold dry air on a ski slope.
+Scientists believe this is caused by substances that can irritate your airways, in the environment in which they are training.
+For example, chlorine in a swimming pool, or cold dry air on a ski slope.
 Endurance athletes have the potential to inhale more harmful substances into their lungs, as they are exposed to these conditions for longer periods of time.
 Our factsheet, ‘Asthma in elite athletes’, provides more information on this.

 If I notice a problem, what should I do?